Share a File

 How long do files last?

 Exactly 48 hours from when the upload finishes.
-After that the file is deleted from our storage and the share link returns a 'no longer available' page.
-No extensions.
+After that the file is deleted from storage and the share link returns a "no longer available" page.
+There are no extensions, no paid tier to keep the file alive, no "renew" button — by design.
+If you need permanence, this isn't the tool.

 Is the link private?

 No — anyone with the link can download.
-The slug is short and random, so it's effectively unguessable, but treat the link itself like a password.
-Don't use this tool for sensitive files.
+The share slug is short and random, so it's effectively unguessable, but treat the link itself like a password.
+Don't paste it into a public channel you wouldn't share the file in.
+The tool doesn't add password protection or recipient gating; that's a deliberate "keep it simple" choice.

 Do I need an account?